noahgrant/resourcerer/docs/collection.md

 has: boolean (identifier: string|number|Model|object)
 ```

 Returns whether or not a model exists in a collection.
-You can pass the model instance itself, a model's attributes, or a model's id.
+You can pass the model instance itself, a model's data, or a model's id.

 ### modelId
 ```js